alialbaali/alialbaali/README.md

 <div>

 <h3>
- I'm a Software Engineer & Designer.
+ I'm a Software Engineer and UI/UX <Designe></Designe>r.
 Currently, I'm working on <a href="https://github.com/alialbaali/Noto">Noto</a>, and learning <a href="https://www.rust-lang.org/">Rust</a>.
 I like to spend my time building creative things.
 </h3>

 </div>